kksgandhi/personal_site/coherentism todo.md

 the best way to play soccer is with a gun - how structure enables play

 avoiding dismissal involves taking things in good faith

+the nomai just being unadulterated good.
+Also Football 17776